habiibullah/Alx_School_Practice/0x02-functions_nested_loops/README.md

-Function that prints every minute of the day Jack Bauer starting from 00:00 to 23:59
+function that prints 9 times table, starting with 0